Sergey004/Quest2-VRC/README.md

 # Quest2-VRC
-This program transmits Quest 2 battery information to the VRChtat via the OSC protocol
+This program transmits Quest 2 battery information to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB

 ## Building from source
 To build this application you will need: